 - ਹਉਮੈ ਰੋਗੁ ਮਾਨੁਖ ਕਉ ਦੀਨਾ ॥ ਕਾਮ ਰੋਗਿ ਮੈਗਲੁ ਬਸਿ ਲੀਨਾ ॥: Mankind is afflicted with the disease of egoism.
 The disease of Kaam (lust…) overwhelms the elephant (sggs 1140).

-- ਮਨੁ ਮੈਗਲੁ ਗੁਰ ਸਬਦਿ ਵਸਿ ਆਇਆ ਰਾਮ ॥: The mind-elephant is overpowered by the Gur-Shabad (sggs 576).
+- ਮਨੁ ਮੈਗਲੁ ਗੁਰ ਸਬਦਿ ਵਸਿ ਆਇਆ ਰਾਮ ॥: The mind-elephant is overpowered by the Gur-Shabad (Gur-Wisdom, Bibek). (sggs 576).

-- ਜਿਉ ਮੈਗਲੁ ਮਸਤੁ ਦੀਜੈ ਤਲਿ ਕੁੰਡੇ ਗੁਰ ਅੰਕਸੁ ਸਬਦੁ ਦ੍ਰਿੜਾਵੈਗੋ ॥: Just as the wild elephant is subdued by the goad, (so) the mind is disciplined (ਮਨ ਨੂੰ ਨਿਯਮ ਅਨੁਸਾਰ ਕਰਨਾ…) by Goad of the Gur-Shabad (sggs 1310).
+- ਜਿਉ ਮੈਗਲੁ ਮਸਤੁ ਦੀਜੈ ਤਲਿ ਕੁੰਡੇ ਗੁਰ ਅੰਕਸੁ ਸਬਦੁ ਦ੍ਰਿੜਾਵੈਗੋ ॥: Just as the wild elephant is subdued by the goad, (so) the mind is disciplined (ਮਨ ਨੂੰ ਨਿਯਮ ਅਨੁਸਾਰ ਕਰਨਾ…) by Goad of the Gur-Shabad (Gur-Wisdom, Bibek). (sggs 1310).

-- ਮਨੁ ਕੁੰਚਰੁ ਪੀਲਕੁ ਗੁਰੂ ਗਿਆਨੁ ਕੁੰਡਾ ਜਹ ਖਿੰਚੇ ਤਹ ਜਾਇ ॥ ਨਾਨਕ ਹਸਤੀ ਕੁੰਡੇ ਬਾਹਰਾ ਫਿਰਿ ਫਿਰਿ ਉਝੜਿ ਪਾਇ ॥੨॥ : The mind is the elephant; (if) the Guroo becomes the elephant-driver, and (His) Divine Knowledge (Giaan) the whip, (then) the mind goes wherever the Guroo drives it to go.
-O Nanak!
-Without the whip (of the Gur-Giaan), the elephant (of the mind) repeatedly wanders into the wilderness (of Maya-ਕੁਰਾਹੇ). ||2|| (sggs 516).
+- ਮਨੁ ਕੁੰਚਰੁ ਪੀਲਕੁ ਗੁਰੂ ਗਿਆਨੁ ਕੁੰਡਾ ਜਹ ਖਿੰਚੇ ਤਹ ਜਾਇ ॥ ਨਾਨਕ ਹਸਤੀ ਕੁੰਡੇ ਬਾਹਰਾ ਫਿਰਿ ਫਿਰਿ ਉਝੜਿ ਪਾਇ ॥੨॥ : The mind is the elephant; (if) we make the Guru elephant-driver and the Guru’s (instructions, teaching, Giyan-Wisdom…) the whip, then wherever the Guru drives the mind, it goes.
+Nanak, without the whip (of the Guru’s Giyan-Wisdom), the elephant (of the mind) repeatedly wanders into the wilderness (of Maya or worldly temptations and their corrupting influences). ||2|| (sggs 516).